Gageperrin/it-notes/it-topics/cissp.md

 Data must be protected in each stage of its lifecycle whether it be creation, collection, its update, storage, use, sharing, archiving, or final disposal and destruction.

-When destroying data, defensible destruction means being able tgo prove there is no possible way for anyone to recover the data.
+When destroying data, defensible destruction means being able to prove there is no possible way for anyone to recover the data.

 To destroy data is to physically destroy the media and is most effective.
 To purge uses logical/physical techniques to sanitize data so that it cannot be reconstructed.
 Clearing data uses logical techniques but the data may be reconstructed.
-Various techniques that employ this include incineration, shredding, disintegration, drilling holdes, degaussing, crypto shredding, overwriting, wiping, erasing, or formatting.
+Various techniques that employ this include incineration, shredding, disintegration, drilling holes, degaussing, crypto shredding, overwriting, wiping, erasing, or formatting.

 Object reuse is a security method that overwrites data from media.
 SSD's present a problem for this with how they use flash memory technology to represent binary data.
-SSD vendors generally provide their own tols to securely remove data.
+SSD vendors generally provide their own tools to securely remove data.
 If all else fails, it can be physically destroyed.

 ## 2.5 - Ensure appropriate asset retention